--HEART SUTRA--

 No wisdom and no attainment,

-Because there is nothing to attain..
+Because there is nothing to be attained.

 Section by section explanation.